What is a Parent Card?

 How to Open a Card

-You can open any card by clicking its title, this will position it within the sidebar inside the 'Card Tree', beneath 'Home', an easy way to quickly pick up where you left off, as shown below:
+You can open any card by double-clicking its title, this will mark it as a priority card and position it within the sidebar inside the 'Card Tree', beneath 'Home'.
+This is an easy way to quickly pick up where you left off, as shown below:

 The screenshot above gives you a good example of the power of nested card hierarchies.
 Here you can see 'Biomedical Engineering' is a parent card that has three child cards 'Fluid Mechanics', 'Statistics' and 'Anatomy'.